 (iv) To ensure that the workshop materials will be freely available as an archive for all workers in the area.

-The workshop will be held in the heart of Cambridge (UK), at Jesus College.
+The workshop will be held online or as a hybrid meeting run from the heart of Cambridge (UK), at Jesus College.

 Dr Graham Christie (University of Cambridge)